cadia-lvl/webrice-chrome-extension/README.md

 We use icons created from [Material Design](https://www.material.io/).

+We are using an API provided by [Tiro](https://tiro.is) to generate the speech.

 This project has taken some inspiration from an unfinished firefox extension developed by:

 - Smári Freyr Guðmundsson